fbpx

 Pursuant to California Vehicle Code 14100, you can challenge the revocation at DMV administrative hearings.
 The period for such a request is 10 days after receiving the notice of revocation.

-The next step is “department review” if the result of the hearing is not satisfactory and the license is not renewed.
+If the hearing result is unsatisfactory and the license does not renew, the next step involves the department reviewing the case.
 The period for submitting for this review is 15 days after receiving the decision.

 In any case, you have the right to challenge the decision in court if neither the 14100 hearing nor the department review gives any result.
 The period is: